RogerParkinson/vortex-manipulator/Readme.md

  * Picture gallery (displays pictures from the SD card)
  * Heart rate monitor, including display graph and data log to SD card.
  * Sleep (power save) function, wakes up when the power button is pressed.
  * Notifications board.
-Still a work in progress but it can accept Bluetooth messages and display them here.
+Messages from a Bluetooth device (eg a phone) display here.

 [![Watch the video](https://youtu.be/WImzifKEVy0/maxresdefault.jpg)](https://youtu.be/WImzifKEVy0)